John Connolly (musician): Sevendust

 In 1994, Connolly joined the rock band Sevendust as a guitarist, and has since been with the band through all of their studio releases.
 He also provides backing vocals.

 Projected

 In 2012, Connolly formed a rock supergroup consisting of Connolly on guitar and lead vocals, fellow Sevendust member Vinnie Hornsby, Alter Bridge and Creed drummer Scott Phillips, and former Submersed and current Tremonti guitarist Eric Friedman.
 The band released their first album Human in June 2012, before falling into inactivity as members returned to their respective bands in late 2012.
 The band released their second studio album, Ignite My Insanity, in July 2017.

 Personal life

 Connolly married his wife Lori on March 24, 2001.
 They have a daughter.
+He cited KISS (Alive! specifically) as his primary entry point into music, noting that the theatricality and spectacle of the band were major draws for him as an eight-year-old.